kitschpatrol/yanki-obsidian/readme.md

 ### Network use

-By default, the Yanki Obsidian plugin sends the content and linked media assets of any Obsidian notes in a [configured folder](#watched-folder-list) to the Anki desktop application via local loopback networking.
+By default, the Yanki Obsidian plugin sends the content and linked media assets of any Obsidian notes in the [watched folders](#watched-folder-list) you've specified to the Anki desktop application via local loopback networking.

 From there, both Anki and Obsidian may send this data on to other networks, such as the [AnkiWeb](https://ankiweb.net/about) synchronization service or [Obsidian Sync](https://obsidian.md/sync).
 Please see AnkiWeb's [terms](https://ankiweb.net/account/terms) and [privacy policy](https://ankiweb.net/account/privacy), and Obsidian's [terms](https://obsidian.md/terms) and [privacy policy](https://obsidian.md/privacy) for more details.